tharun267/r_packages_backend/README.md

 # R Packages backend

 # Start command:
-node index.js
+npm start

-Files are cached and extracted on the fly using streams.
+- Files are cached and extracted on the fly using streams.

-Data is persisted in the file rPackagesList.json.
+- Data is persisted in the file rPackagesList.json.

-Please download the file and use JSON prettier for the better view of JSON file.
+- Please download the file and use JSON prettier for the better view of JSON file.